MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-pscustomobject.md

 ---
-description: PSCustomObject is a simple way to create structured data. ms.custom: contributor-KevinMarquette ms.date: 10/05/2021
+description: PSCustomObject is a simple way to create structured data. ms.custom: contributor-KevinMarquette ms.date: 03/30/2022
 title: Everything you wanted to know about PSCustomObject
 ---
 # Everything you wanted to know about PSCustomObject

-`PSCustomObject`s are a great tool to add into your PowerShell tool belt.
+`PSCustomObject` is a great tool to add into your PowerShell tool belt.
 Let's start with the basics and work our way into the more advanced features.
 The idea behind using a `PSCustomObject` is to have a simple way to create structured data.
 Take a look at the first example and you'll have a better idea of what that means.

 > [!NOTE]
-> The [original version][original version] of this article appeared on the blog written by [@KevinMarquette][@KevinMarquette].
-The
+> The [original version][original version] of this article appeared on the blog written by
-> PowerShell team thanks Kevin for sharing this content with us.
-Please check out his blog at
+> [@KevinMarquette][@KevinMarquette].
+The PowerShell team thanks Kevin for sharing this content with
-> [PowerShellExplained.com][PowerShellExplained.com].
+> us.
+Please check out his blog at [PowerShellExplained.com][PowerShellExplained.com].

 ## Creating a PSCustomObject